Azure/ResourceModules/modules/api-management/service/policy/README.md

 | [`format`](#parameter-format) | string | Format of the policyContent. |
 | [`name`](#parameter-name) | string | The name of the policy. |

+### Parameter: `value`

+Contents of the Policy as defined by the format.

+- Required: Yes
+- Type: string

 ### Parameter: `apiManagementServiceName`

 The name of the parent API Management service.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`